ta-oliver/infertrade/conda_installation_walkthrough_for_infertrade/installation_guide/installation_guide.md

 * Step12: Open jupyter notebook in activated virtual environment by running the command in anaconda prompt  (jupyter notebook)

-**Congratulation’s!
-You are all set to work with virtual environment having infertrade.**
+**Congratulations!
+You are all set to work with virtual environment with the infertrade package.**

 Below, we have shown how the above steps in more specified way.
 Run the code one by one.